 “[My Mum] is an amazing woman, hard-working, my hero and my role model.
 She has taught me so many things.”

 Faith believed that by the time she finished primary school her education would be over.
 Her mother was already struggling to support her two older children at secondary school.
 Knowing the value of education, Faith’s mother would do all she could, taking on menial jobs at the school to off-set their fees.
-However, they would often be sent home for not being able to pay.
+However, her children would often be sent home for not being able to pay.
 Even with Faith’s kindly primary school teacher buying vegetables from her mother to help her cover the costs of school stationery, there was no way to make ends meet.

 “In the group we complimented each other so well.
 We never knew that life would take us where we are today.”

 Having completed school, they now felt pressure to find employment and help to support their families.
-They realized that by forming a peer-support network they could assist one-another, and avoid the dangers of early marriage and exploitation that threatened to derail their futures.
+They realized that by forming a peer support network they could assist one another, and avoid the dangers of early marriage and exploitation that threatened to derail their futures.

 “We do not just talk about helping girls stay in school… we keep girls in school.”

 Today, in her role as National Director in Zimbabwe, Faith has a wide oversight of CAMFED’s programs, in which girls’ education is the starting point of systemic change to end poverty and inequality.
 She manages relationships with a number of strategic partners in Zimbabwe and beyond, as well as being instrumental in a number of research projects measuring the wider impact of education on marginalized children, especially girls.
 Faith holds a BA Honours in Development Studies, and a BA in Health Sciences and Social Services from the University of South Africa, and is currently pursuing a Masters in Psychology at the University of South Wales.